chef/chef-server/README.md

 need it anymore, and it will probably just confuse things and bring you much woe and heartache.
 Nobody needs that.

-Also, if you still have old gem-based vagrant on your system, and you use RBEnv, you may have some shims around.
+If you still have old gem-based vagrant on your system, and you use RBEnv, you may have some shims around.
 Since `opscode-dev-vm` is still using the old Vagrant, you probably don't want to remove your vagrant gem and nuke your shim just yet (you could do a `bundle